BilalAhmed-Dev/LeaderBoard/readme.md

 ### Overview:

+---

 This is a horizontally scalable leaderboard application for a game that has active players.
 Leaderboard will be sorted according to the money each player has earned since the start of the week.
-The leaderboard will reset each week **or once the Click here anchor is clicked**"for testing purposes".
-Once the leaderboard resets, the top 100 players will be rewarded with in-game money according to their rankings and everything will start over.
+The leaderboard will reset each week **or once the Click here anchor is clicked**" for testing purposes".
+Once the
+Leaderboard resets, the top 100 players will be rewarded with in-game money according to their rankings and everything will start over.

 ### Application Features:

+---

-- Architecture of the system are horizontally scalable.
+- Architecture of the system is horizontally scalable.

 - High Performance (Thanks to the power of Kubernetes and Azure Cloud)